 In which Edward and Wallis are VERY GLAMOROUS and also COMPLETE NAZIS and The Crown tries to shove this revelation into a plotline about…Billy Graham?
 I do not even know.
-My full and complete, epic-length, old school recap of this episode is over at Previously.TV and in it I opined things like:
+My full and complete, epic-length, old school recap of this episode is here (written for Previously.tv; we moved it over here when that site closed) and in it I opined things like:

 Wallis is sitting alone and sulky out on the terrace, and, indeed, what better place to have a bitter argument about your future than during a fish-themed fancy dress party at your Parisian villa to which you’ve been exiled because you’re a bit of a Nazi and also abdicated the throne of the United Kingdom and they don’t want you to come back, like, ever.
 Edward plops down and announces that “a life of pleasure really has its limits,” and Wallis counters that he’s quite a trial to live with, and this further devolves into him telling her that he has “a need to serve [his] country deeply rooted” within him — since when?! — and that he needs a job and purpose.
 Wallis is all like, “UGH, not this again,” and quite rightly wonders where the hell he thinks he’s going to get a job; he informs her that he’s going to get one in London, obviously.
 “Shall I tell you what else is deeply rooted within your family?”
 Wallis asks.
 “DELUSION.”
 I hate to agree with Wallis Simpson, since she is a deeply unlikeable person who was really into Hitler, even if she did have fantastic taste, but I have to do so here.